-2 hrs weekly/2 credits/Fall semester Mr. Reynolds
+CT2702 Performing with Electronics 3 2 hrs weekly/2 credits/Fall semester Mr. Reynolds

-2 hrs weekly/2 credits/Spring semester Mr. Reynolds
+CT2703 Performing with Electronics 4 2 hrs weekly/2 credits/Spring semester Mr. Reynolds

 Recital/Lecture Presentation

 Students are required to present two full-length recitals that have been developed from Independent Study projects, Major Instrument Seminar, and the Performing with Electronics classes.
 Works with electronics and improvisation should fulfill part of this requirement.
 Works on both recitals should include at least three living composers, at least one of which should be someone that the student was able to play the piece in person for before the recital.
 At least one of the works on one of the recitals needs to be commissioned from MSM student composers.